An internationally experienced yoga teacher, Lea is a former editor and contributing…

 So, I decided to use the sutra form to write the book.
 The rule or principle of law that the reader needs to know is presented in sutra form.
 The legal commentary follows the sutra.
 That way the reader can quickly gain the essential knowledge by reading the legal sutras and, to the extent they are interested, can learn more by reading the commentaries.

 It seemed to be the most interesting and efficient way to communicate information to a community who is not particularly interested in the topic.

 Gary Kissiah: There are two ways that this can affect practitioners.
 First, they will be asked to sign a liability waiver that releases claims that they may have against either the teacher or the studio.
 Second, if the studio does not properly classify its teachers and if it is audited for tax compliance, it could be shut down and the community disrupted.

 Gary Kissiah: Ethics and independent contractors.
 We all understand the toxic effect that lack of ethical behavior can have on our community.
 We see this at both the individual studio level and at the national level with high-profile teachers.
 As yoga has grown, many new studios and students have entered the community and many of them have little understanding of the yoga tradition.
 Accordingly, we need to emphasize the importance of ethical behavior by all three constituents of the yoga community: the studios, the teachers and the students.
 I am on a Yoga Alliance sub-committee that is working on revising the Code of Conduct to address ethical issues in our community.

 On the business side, properly classifying yoga teachers is a huge problem.
 Most studios classify teachers as independent contractors based upon conventional wisdom.
 This view is wrong and, if a studio is audited, it may be found to have misclassified its employees as independent contractors and to be liable for heavy back-taxes, penalties and fines.
 Some studios are forced out of business over this.
 Many states are aggressively targeting the yoga community over this issue because they view it as abusive ”“ especially California and New York.

 Gary Kissiah: I would say that himsa (or violence) is not yogic.
 The main purpose of an agreement is to help the parties reach a “meeting of the minds.”
 This is a state where both sides have a deep understanding of the perspective of the other, compromises have been made and that understanding is reduced to a clear writing.
 The goal is to reduce the chances of a dispute or a lawsuit based upon a disagreement.
 This helps the parties maintain ahimsa or non-violence in their relationship.
 If you have ever been involved in a lawsuit you will understand how violent and destructive they can be.

 Gary Kissiah: Yes, I did.
 I found this very difficult to do because big law is not a yogic environment!
 However, I did start using my breath and a yogic perspective in negotiating sessions.
 I intentionally started becoming more and more calm as the stress and anger increased in the conference room.
 By sending out waves of peace and compassion (even to the other side!)
 I noticed that the entire room calmed down.
 Sometimes this led to progress in the negotiations and the deal.

 Gary Kissiah: Fairly recently.
 This has been a process of evolution and openings rather than the execution of a roadmap that I wanted to follow.
 As I mentioned, my original idea was to start a publishing company to publish wellness books.
 After I published my book on the Yoga Sutras, that led to teaching workshops and yoga philosophy for teacher training programs.
 That led to the legal practice and publishing two books on yoga law.
 All of this led to retreats.

 Gary Kissiah: My first love is yoga philosophy.
 I enjoy diving deep into the philosophy.
 I find it endless, complex and fascinating.
 I greatly enjoy teaching yoga philosophy; that is my dharma as a yoga teacher!

 I am a student of Integral Yoga.
 The Integral Yoga Institute in San Francisco is a beautiful place to practice.
 The guru for Integral Yoga is Sri Satchidananda.
 I like this practice because it is grounded in authentic devotional and yogic practices that are rooted in India.

 Gary Kissiah: Another excellent question!
 Paradoxically, my legal background was a huge help in writing my book on the Yoga Sutras as well as learning about and teaching yoga philosophy.
 This is in the face of the fact that I kept my yogic life and legal life completely separate for many years.

 I found that my training in understanding complex legal concepts and writing about them in plain English was invaluable for writing my book on the Sutras.
 The Sutras are incredibly deep and complex and Iyengar has even said that his masterwork on the subject only scratches the surface!
 This training also helps me understand works on yoga philosophy (which tend to be dense and complex) and to teach them in an understandable way.

 There is an interesting analogy between the sutras and commentary on the one hand, and a statute and judicial opinion interpreting the statute on the other.
 As it turns out, legal training is an excellent background for writing about the Sutras and other works of yoga philosophy.

 Gary Kissiah: The law of karma comes to mind.
 Every action we take has a karmic consequence.
 That consequence may not manifest until a future life but there will be a consequence of the action at some point in time.
 This will manifest in the circumstances in which we are reborn.
 Although it is a law, it operates as a matter of universal inevitability.
 That may be contrasted with our legal system where we may face a legal consequence in this life if we violate a law.
 But that is only after a court will have heard the facts and rendered a decision on the merits.
 Although we may win a large judgment in court and get lots of money, no court can enter a judgment that will affect the state of our rebirth!

-Gary Kraftsow was the teacher who introduced me to the Yoga Sutras.
+Gary Kissiah: Gary Kraftsow was the teacher who introduced me to the Yoga Sutras.
 Before I took his workshops I had never heard of the Sutras!
 Sally Kempton is an excellent meditation teacher and has a deep practice in Kashmiri Shaivism.
 Ana Forrest has a connection with Native American culture which resonates with me since I grew up in New Mexico.
 She is a powerful teacher and her approach works for me.
 Seane Corn because of her incredible work in bringing yoga off the mat and using it to do good works in the world.

 Gary Kissiah: I have evolved a business plan that seems natural and authentic: teaching yoga philosophy, writing and publishing yoga books, representing and counseling yoga and wellness business, and leading teaching and trekking retreats!
 Over time I would like to expand those offerings and bring them into a better state of balance.

 I also plan to release an app version of the Yoga Sutras that will allow readers to press an icon and hear the chant of the sutra as well as view the Sanskrit sutra, the English translation, commentary, and an image.

 Gary Kissiah: I would chose reincarnation because I believe in the Bodhisattvic vow.
 I feel it would better to come back and work for the ending of the suffering of all beings rather than to merge with divine consciousness.
 Although I am sure it would be really tempting to spend all eternity in bliss, somehow that seems self-indulgent with so much suffering remaining in our world.
 But I assure you that I am a long way from being a Bodhisattva!